 While there are options already available to make computers and mobile devices accessibility-friendly, they are not widespread.
 Major technology companies like Apple and Microsoft do their best to make sure that their products are accessible for everyone.

 Other, third-party companies are working to develop interfaces that make it easier to use both basic and more advanced features on a computer, including universal logins that people can use on any computer to access their custom settings.
-This means that no matter where people go to log in – at home, libraries, at work – they’ll be able to log into the third party platform and have instant access to the accessibility that they need.
+This means that no matter where people go to log in – at home, libraries, at work – they will be able to log into the third-party platform and have instant access to the accessibility that they need.

 The Internet of Things (IoT)